-There are significant judgments and estimates inherent in the determination of the fair value of the Company's common stock.
+After the Company's IPO in July 2023, the fair value of common stock is determined using the closing price of the Company's common stock on the Nasdaq Global Market.
+Prior to the IPO, there were significant judgments and estimates inherent in the determination of the fair value of the Company's common stock.
 These estimates and assumptions include a number of objective and subjective factors, including, among other things, external market conditions, the prices at which the Company sold shares of its convertible preferred stock, the superior rights and preferences of securities senior to its common stock at the time of, and the likelihood of, achieving a liquidity event, such as an initial public offering or sale of the Company.
 The approach to estimating the fair market value of common stock is consistent with the methods outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held Company Equity Securities Issued as Compensation (the "Practice Aid").

-In valuing the Company's common stock, the equity value of the business was determined using the backsolve method, a form of the subject company transaction method, wherein the equity value for a privately held company is derived from a recent transaction in the company's own securities.
+In valuing the Company's common stock prior to the IPO, the equity value of the business was determined using the backsolve method, a form of the subject company transaction method, wherein the equity value for a privately held company is derived from a recent transaction in the company's own securities.
 The value is then allocated using the hybrid method allocation methodology.
-For grants made prior to September 30, 2018, in accordance with the Practice Aid, the Company determined the option pricing method ("OPM"), was the most appropriate method for determining the fair value of the Company's common stock based on its stage of development and other relevant factors.
-For grants made subsequent to September 30, 2018, the Company used a hybrid method, which is a hybrid between the OPM and the probability-weighted expected return method ("PWERM").
+For grants made subsequent to September 30, 2018 but prior to the IPO, the Company used a hybrid method, which is a hybrid between the OPM and the probability-weighted expected return method ("PWERM").
 The hybrid method is a combination of the PWERM and OPM.
 The OPM allocates the overall Company value to the various share classes based on differences in liquidation preferences, participation rights, dividend policy and conversion rights, using a series of call options.
 The call right is valued using a Black-Scholes option pricing model.
 The PWERM employs additional information not used in the OPM, including various market approach calculations depending upon the likelihood of various discrete future liquidity scenarios, such as an initial public offering or sale of the Company, as well as the probability of remaining a private company.
 In a hybrid method, various exit scenarios are analyzed.
-A discount for lack of marketability of the Company's common stock is then applied to arrive at an indication of value for the common stock.
+A discount for lack of marketability of the Company's common stock was then applied to arrive at an indication of value for the common stock.